View or download printable PDF of St. Johns Neighborhood Association Bylaws

 ARTICLE XI: PUBLIC MEETING/PUBLIC RECORDS REQUIREMENT

-SJNA shall abide by all the requirements relative to public meetings and public records as outlined in Section VIII of the Office of Neighborhood Involvement Standards for Neighborhood Associations.
+SJNA shall abide by all the requirements relative to public meetings and public records.
 Official action(s) taken by SJNA must be on record or part of the minutes of each meeting.
 The minutes shall include a record of attendance and the results of any vote(s) and recommendations made along with a summary of dissenting views.
-Official records will be kept on file at the District Coalition office.

 ARTICLE XII: NONDISCRIMINATION